NxPKG/khulnasoft-docs/content/learning-paths/cybersafe/gateway-onboarding/_index.md

 - Create a Gateway location and understand its purpose.
 - Verify your Gateway environment by proxing local DNS traffic.
 - Create a test policy to validate functionality.
-- Deploy Cloudflare’s recommended CIPA rule.
+- Deploy Khulnasoft’s recommended CIPA rule.
 - Customize the block page to ensure a seamless look and feel.